williamjameshandley/vimteractive/README.rst

         \ }

-    " If you see strange symbols like ^[[200~ when sending lines " to your new interpreter, disable bracketed paste for it " It's not needed for python3 -m asyncio, code below is only " an example.
+    " If you see strange symbols like ^[[200~ when sending lines " to your new interpreter, disable bracketed paste for it.
+    " You can also try it when your shell is misbehaving some way.
+    " It's needed for any standard Python REPL including " python3 -m asyncio
     let g:vimteractive_bracketed_paste = {
         \ 'asyncpython': 0
         \ }